Benchmarking Universal Machine Learning Interatomic Potentials for Elastic Property Prediction: Methodology

 In this work, four state-of-the-art uMLIPs were selected for comprehensive evaluation based on their elastic applications.

-In CHGNet\cite{deng2023chgnet}, the total potential energy is expressed as
+In CHGNet~\cite{deng2023chgnet}, the total potential energy is expressed as

-where \(L_1\), \(L_2\), and \(L_3\) are successive linear transformations, and \(g\) is a nonlinear activation function (typically the SiLU function).
-The vector \(\mathbf{v}_i^{(4)}\) represents the final latent feature of atom \(i\), obtained after four message-passing layers that aggregate both local bonding environments and longer-range structural correlations.
+where $L_1$, $L_2$, and $L_3$ are successive linear transformations, and $g$ is a nonlinear activation function (typically the SiLU function).
+The vector $\mathbf{v}_i^{(4)}$ represents the final latent feature of atom $i$, obtained after four message-passing layers that aggregate both local bonding environments and longer-range structural correlations.
 Through this hierarchical transformation, each atomic environment is mapped to a high-dimensional representation that captures the coupling between geometric and electronic degrees of freedom.
-The total energy \(E_{\text{tot}}\) is then constructed as a smooth, differentiable function of all atomic positions, ensuring physical consistency between predicted energies, forces, and stresses.
+The total energy $E_{\text{tot}}$ is then constructed as a smooth, differentiable function of all atomic positions, ensuring physical consistency between predicted energies, forces, and stresses.
 CHGNet enhances this framework by embedding charge information into the latent space via magnetic moment constraints, which effectively incorporate electronic-structure effects into the learned potential.
-This charge-informed representation enables the model to distinguish between different ionic states and electronic configurations, a capability essential for accurately describing materials where charge redistribution and orbital occupancy govern structural stability, phase behavior, and transport properties.

-MACE\cite{batatia2022mace} advances interatomic potential modeling by combining the systematic completeness of Atomic Cluster Expansion (ACE) with the higher-order equivariant message passing of modern graph neural networks.
+MACE~\cite{batatia2022mace} advances interatomic potential modeling by combining the systematic completeness of Atomic Cluster Expansion (ACE) with the higher-order equivariant message passing of modern graph neural networks.
 Unlike conventional message-passing neural networks that primarily encode two-body interactions and rely on deep stacking to capture higher-order correlations, MACE constructs explicit many-body messages within each layer through a hierarchical expansion,

-where $m_i^{(t)}$ is the message received by atom $i$ at layer $t$, $\sigma_i^{(t)}=(\mathbf{r}_i, z_i, h_i^{(t)})$ denotes its geometric, chemical, and latent state, and $u_\nu$ are learnable tensorial functions encoding correlations up to body order $(\nu + 1)$.
-This formulation embeds the full hierarchy of local many-body interactions directly into each message-passing step, making the representation both equivariant under $E(3)$ transformations and systematically improvable by increasing the correlation order $\nu$.
-As a result, MACE achieves the accuracy of high-order ACE potentials with only two network layers, while maintaining linear scaling, GPU-friendly parallelism, and full physical symmetry.
-This fusion of traditional many-body theory and modern equivariant learning enables MACE to deliver quantum-level precision and computational efficiency, bridging the gap between explicit many-body potentials and scalable neural force-field architectures.